 Get the most competitive rates

-- When using the Shell Recharge charge card to charge on the Shell Recharge network, you benefit from competitive charging tariffs than when charging with contactless payment methods.
+- When using the Shell Recharge charge card on the Shell Recharge network, you benefit from more competitive charging tariffs than when charging with contactless payment methods.

 Use the app for EV tariff comparison

 In the Shell Recharge app, you are able to see the price per kWh - plus, minute and blocking fees where applicable - for any charge point upfront.
 Use the filtering options to find a charge point that meets your criteria, based on speed or connector type.
 The map screen in the app will show you the available charge points nearby, and their associated tariffs, so you can compare.
 This allows you to make an informed decision on where you’d like to charge your car and for how much, with a clear and upfront comparison.